Guide to NBFCs Compliance Manual

 The managers who follow the rule book or the manual of NBFCs have a strong chance of compliance and successful competition in the industry.

 – Divya Gupta (Market Analyst, MUDS Management Pvt Ltd)

 In September 2016, RBI issued Master Direction – NBFC–Non-Systemically Important Non-Deposit taking Company (Reserve Bank) Directions, 2016, to be followed by NBFCs.
 There is a separate Master Direction for NBFCs which accepts public deposit or NBFCs with asset size above Rs 500 crore.
 Therefore, this direction is not applicable to such NBFCs.

 Manual of Master Directions:

-The following are a list of the most important directions, contained in the said master directions.
-However, the readers are advised to read entire master direction.
+The following is a list of the most important directions, contained in the said master directions.
+However, the readers are advised to read the entire master direction.

 Master Direction Applicability and Exemption

 - NBFC which do not accepts public deposit and having an assets size below Rs 500 crore.